 Hotels near the airports offer courtesy shuttles to transport guests from the airport to the hotel.
 Many hotels have regularly scheduled shuttles to local tourist attractions and beaches.
 There may be a fee.
 Some high-end hotels offer complimentary outgoing limousine service to destinations within two or three miles.

-Rideshare apps connect you with regular people who use their own cars to give you a ride.
-Drivers and cars are vetted, and you get to see a photo of the driver, the car and the price, before you agree to be picked up.
-Read more about Using Rideshare Apps to get where you want to go in Los Angeles.
+Connect you with regular people who use their own cars to give you a ride.
+Drivers and cars are vetted, and you get to see a photo of the driver, the car, and the price before you agree to be picked up.
 Lyft and Uber can now both pick up at LAX.

 Shared Ride Shuttles

 Several companies offer door-to-door shared ride services to and from the airport to your specific destination.
 SuperShuttle and Prime Time Shuttle are two of the biggest companies, and Shuttle2LAX is a flat rate consolidator of shuttle providers.
 Discounts are often available if you book online.
 For one or two people, a shuttle can be economical, but for 3 or more, you'll most likely get where you're going cheaper and faster with a car rental.